 Lung Nodule Surveillance & Cancer Detection Program

-The Pulmonary & Critical Care Division at Stanford Hospital has clinical programs with expertise in the risk assessment, evaluation and diagnosis of lung nodules as well as the diagnosis and management of patients with lung cancer.
-The program is headed by Drs.
-Arthur Sung MD, FCCP, Associate Clinical Professor of Medicine and Director of Interventional Pulmonology and Viswam S. Nair, MD MS, Instructor of Medicine and Affiliate Member of the Canary Center for Early Cancer Detection.
-Dr. Sung is a national leader in interventional bronchoscopic techniques that give our patients the widest choice of outpatient procedures to evaluate a concerning finding while Dr. Nair has significant experience in managing cases like these, with a deep and invested clinical research focus in this area.
-Both our physicians work closely with the greater Stanford physician community that includes a world-class Thoracic Radiology Program led by Dr. Ann Leung.
+The Pulmonary, Allergy & Critical Care Division at Stanford Hospital has clinical programs with expertise in the risk assessment, evaluation and diagnosis of lung nodules as well as the diagnosis and management of patients with lung cancer.
+The program is headed by Dr. Arthur Sung MD, FCCP, Associate Clinical Professor of Medicine and Director of Interventional Pulmonology.
+Dr. Sung is a national leader in interventional bronchoscopic techniques that give our patients the widest choice of outpatient procedures to evaluate a concerning finding.
+Dr. Sung works closely with the greater Stanford physician community that includes a world-class Thoracic Radiology Program led by Dr. Ann Leung.

 The Lung Stanford Nodule Assessment Program (Lung-SNAP) is the primary portal of entry for patients who would like to discuss their diagnosis of a lung nodule detected on imaging or the possibility of having lung cancer and the options for obtaining a diagnosis using state-of-art imaging and non-invasive bronchoscopic procedures in an efficient and rapid manner.
 Lung-SNAP program evaluates patients from all parts of the Northern California region and beyond and has a fully dedicated administrative staff that interact with our physicians on a daily basis.
 Central to the program is a dedicated Nurse Practitioner Coordinator that will guide patients through the process.